gre/gl-react/TRADEOFFS.md

 ## "WebGL is a 2D API"

 The library is focused on composing fragment shaders for use-cases like 2D effects on images/videos/...
 **That means Vertex shader and Vertex data are currently out of scope, `gl-react` isn't for 3D use-cases yet**.
 We might provide soon a escape hatch to do arbitrary gl calls in a Node.
-Instead, directly use WebGL API (in web) or `react-native-webgl` (in React Native) with optional combination of a WebGL library like Three.js.
+Instead, directly use WebGL API (in web) or `react-native-webgl` (in React Native) with optional combination of a WebGL library like Three.js or PIXI.js.

 ## Framebuffers (FBOs)